Call 911 or emergency medical assistance

 - Low urine output

 Seek immediate medical attention

-Ask someone to drive you to urgent care or the emergency room if you notice blood in your vomit or begin vomiting blood.
+Ask someone to drive you to the emergency room if you notice blood in your vomit or begin vomiting blood.
 It's important to quickly identify the underlying cause of the bleeding and prevent more-severe blood loss and other complications, including death.

 - Gastrointestinal (GI) bleeding.
 National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/digestive-diseases/gastrointestinal-bleeding.
 Accessed Jan.
 26, 2017.